Header image

-There are also plenty of opportunities for ESAC people to climb outside of organized training courses and climbing weekends.
-Especially on Mondays and Thursdays, when climbing is extra cheap, chances are that you will bump into other members.
+There are also plenty of opportunities for ESAC people to climb outside of organized training timeslots and climbing weekends, especially on Mondays and Thursdays, when climbing in Neoliet South is free.
 In addition to the discounts described below, there are many more discount promotions especially for ESAC members (link discounts and partners).

 Our trainings are not possible without our lovely trainers!
 Below they give a small introduction of themselves.